 Showcasing innovation and sustainability

-A key part of the summit will be The World Humanitarian Summit Exhibition Fair, at which NRS International will feature the humanitarian solutions from its subsidiaries NRS Relief, TANA Netting and Flexiway Solar Solutions.
+A key part of the summit will be The World Humanitarian Summit Exhibition Fair, at which NRS International will feature the humanitarian solutions from its subsidiaries NRS Relief and TANA Netting.
 Our exhibit will takes sustainable supply chain management as its theme.
-Using our new HuggyPRO tent as an example of this approach, we will demonstrate how our sustainability ethos pervades every step of our supply chain, from the initial sourcing of materials, within our family-run factory, and ultimately to final delivery in the field.
+Using our new multipurpose tent as an example of this approach, we will demonstrate how our sustainability ethos pervades every step of our supply chain, from the initial sourcing of materials, within our family-run factory, and ultimately to final delivery in the field.

 NRS International looks forward to joining with 5,000 participants representing global leaders from government, business, aid organisations and affected communities.
 By working together, we can more effectively respond to major humanitarian challenges, and be better prepared to meet challenges of the future.